andrzejlisek/TextPaint/Readme.md

 | utf\-16BE | 1201 | Unicode \- big endian |

 You can set any encoding supported by \.NET API function `System.Text.Encoding.GetEncoding(Int32)` and `System.Text.Encoding.GetEncoding(String)`, details can be found on the web, list of all supported encoding can be achieved on **WorkMode=3**\.
 This settings affects only console input/output\.

+## Encoding from file

+You can create custom 8\-byte encoding, which encodes every supported character as single byte\.
+Many 8\-bit encodings, including 437, 1252 codepages, were popular before Unicode was widespreaded\.
+Such encoding assigns one character to every number from 0 to 255 \(byte value\), the same character may be assigned to several byte values\.

+The file has similar convention to **Config\.txt** file, so there are list of parameters with value for each parameter\.
+In encoding file, the parameter is the byte value denoted as hexadecimal number and the value is denoted as hexadecimal character number\.

+Lines, which does not contain the **=** character and blank lines are ignored, so you can write comments and additional information, which will not be processed\.
+Other parameters, such as **Name**, will also be ignored\.

+To use the file, you have to place file name with path in place of the encoding name/codepage\.

+You can use the **WorkMode=3** to test encoding file or display character list of system encodings\.
+Details are in **Readme\_keys\.md** file\.

+You can generate files from all system 8\-bit encodings using **WorkMode=4**, details are in **Readme\_render\.md** file\.

 ## Frame elements